ietf-wg-cellar/matroska-specification/notes.md

 field is equal to or lower than `V` **MUST** skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

+The `EBML Header` of each Matroska document informs the reading application on what version of Matroska to expect.
+The `Elements` within `EBML Header` with jurisdiction over this information are `DocTypeVersion` and `DocTypeReadVersion`.

+`DocTypeVersion` **MUST** be equal to or greater than the highest Matroska version number of any `Element` present in the Matroska file.
+For example, a file using the `SimpleBlock Element` **MUST** have a `DocTypeVersion` equal to or greater than 2.
+A file containing `CueRelativePosition` Elements **MUST** have a `DocTypeVersion` equal to or greater than 4.

+The `DocTypeReadVersion` **MUST** contain the minimum version number that a reading application can minimally support in order to play the file back -- optionally with a reduced feature set.
+For example, if a file contains only `Elements` of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska `Element`), then `DocTypeReadVersion` **SHOULD** still be set to 2 and not 4 because evaluating `CueRelativePosition` is not necessary for standard playback -- it makes seeking more precise if used.

+`DocTypeVersion` **MUST** always be equal to or greater than `DocTypeReadVersion`.

+A reading application supporting Matroska version `V` **MUST NOT** refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
+See also the note about Unknown Elements in (#unknown-elements).

 # Stream Copy